xebia-data-coe/xebia-image-recognition-and-neural-network/bank-cheque-number-recognition/README.md

-TO detect and recognize the bank cheque number.
+To detect and recognize the bank cheque number.